by Carl V Phillips

 So, gutka and paan are, indeed, nasty.
 But what they are not — contrary to the typical portrayal — is tobacco.
 Gutka does contain tobacco, and paan sometimes does (but not always), but it is not the first ingredient and may not even be the second.
 The first ingredient in gutka is areca nut (also known as betel nut), and other ingredients include catechu (a derivative of the acacia tree), various flavorings, and calcium hydroxide (aka slaked lime, or just lime).
 The ingredients in the one packet of it that I have that lists the ingredients (most do not) are “betelnuts, tobacco, catechu, cardamom, lime, menthol, natural & artificial flavors”.

 So this is tobacco only in the sense that a Big Mac, fries, and Coke is lean beef, potatoes, and water.
 The latter are major components of those products, of course.
-But if they were all that was consumed, while it would not exactly be healthy eating, but it would not be all that bad.
+If they were all that was consumed it would not exactly be healthy eating, but they are not all that bad for you.
 But a funny thing happens when you consider everything in the foods (various unhealthy fats, high glycemic carbohydrates, carcinogenic products from cooking, etc.) — the meal becomes rather unhealthy.
 This is a nearly perfect analogy to the deadly implications of calling gutka “tobacco”.

 Something in gutka is pretty clearly quite unhealthy.
 Lime is a good candidate — it is quite caustic on your skin, as you might have experienced, and is even worse for your oral mucosa.
 It has fairly obvious and rapid negative effects.
 But it might be that holding areca nut or catechu in your mouth for a long time is quite harmful too.
 The one thing that we can be pretty sure is not causing most of the harm is tobacco.
 Why?
 Because it is the one of the ingredients that has been extensively studied, as an oral dip exposure, and has been found to produce minimal risk.